argmin/udacity_follow_me/Report.md

 * Target (cat) and the adversarial target (dog) are of same color & different sizes:  The NN would have rely on spatial features of the cat & dog to make accurate classification.
 * Target (cat) and the adversarial target (dog) are of same color & same sizes:  The spatial features and different orientations need to be preserved to avoid false positive & false negatives.
 * Target (dog) and the adbersarial target (cat) are of same colr and sizes, and the cat is on a tree: The NN would fail to make and assertion about the spatial positioning of the target and can producefalse positives.

+Anther point to note is that the case if there are other objects in the current project scenario, they will be just treated as background class.

 ### Drawbacks
 Present implentation along with choice of hyperparamter is unable to identify the target from distance, a possible solution is to enrich the dataset with new training points, which I found difficult to gather.